Mount Crosby Pumping Station: 1940–2019

 An unforeseen issue arose following the completion of the weir, as mullet stock, once plentiful in the upper reaches of the Brisbane River, began to wane.
 The weir blocked their passage upstream, following spawning season when they had travelled downstream.
 Anglers on the upper reaches began to notice the depleted stock, and farmers were concerned with the higher numbers of leeches, previously controlled by the mullet as a food source, affecting the cattle.
 Heavily depleted mullet stock was likewise identified by the coastal fishing industry.
 Concern was raised by the Esk Shire Council, Kilcoy Shire Council, and Crows Nest Shire Council.
 In September 1940, agreement had been reached between the Brisbane City Council, Ipswich City Council, Moreton Shire Council, Esk Shire Council, Laidley Shire Council and Gatton Shire Council to contribute to half of the £250 it would cost to build a fish ladder.
 The remainder would be paid by the Queensland Fisheries Department.

 The Brisbane City Council built the fish ladder on the east bank of the river below the weir.
 It consisted of a stepping series of concrete ponds over which the water cascaded.
-Each step held a fairly deep pool of water from which the fish would jump 23cm into the next pool, eventually reaching the top of the ladder and gain freedom in the upper reaches of the river.
+Each step held a fairly deep pool of water from which the fish would jump 23 cm into the next pool, eventually reaching the top of the ladder and gain freedom in the upper reaches of the river.
 At this time it was reported, "lately fish ladders have been in the local news.
 They are familiar things abroad, especially in America, and now the Brisbane City Council and the State Government are combining to build one at Mount Crosby Weir".
 Although fish ladders were not a new concept, with many being constructed in the US, Canada and New Zealand to assist salmon, the Mount Crosby fish ladder is the earliest known fish ladder in Queensland.
-The ladder had been completed by March 1941 and in late April the Fisheries Department reported to the QueenlandTreasurer that large numbers of young mullet were using the ladder, and stocks upstream were swiftly replenishing.
+The ladder had been completed by March 1941 and in late April the Fisheries Department reported to the Queensland Treasurer that large numbers of young mullet were using the ladder, and stocks upstream were swiftly replenishing.
 The base of the fish ladder was damaged in the 1980s following works on the mains.